3ni0lA/Scripts/README.md

 # Monitoring Scripts

   Run `Queries-login.py` and `Queries-unauthorized.py` to execute database queries for monitoring purposes.
-  Analyze the output for performance insights and database health.
+  Analyze the output for login and unaunthorised access.

 # Contact